What is a Tourtalk system?

 Hearing support for people who are hard of hearing.

-Command training for horse riding and other sports.
+Command training for businesses or sports.

 ....and many more applications.

-How easy is the Tourtalk system to use?
+How easy are Tourtalk systems to use?

 The system can be used without any prior experience of the equipment and each system is supplied with a user guide.
 The system can be set-up within minutes of arriving at a venue.
-The system handbook can be downloaded here Tourtalk Handbook.

 How many systems can be used together?